都姫婚

 Yamagata Gokoku-jinja Shrine | Yamagata Prefecture

-Traditional Shinto wedding ceremonies are solemnly held in the magnificent shrine pavilions of the representative shrine of Yamagata City, Yamagata Prefecture.
+A traditional Shinto wedding ceremony is solemnly held in the magnificent shrine pavilion of the representative shrine of Yamagata City, Yamagata Prefecture.
 The surrounding area is attractive for its location, which is colored by nature in each of the four seasons, including cherry blossoms along the Umamigasaki River and the greenery of Yakushi Park.
 The beautiful sight of the procession through the spacious shrine grounds is a refreshing and moving sight for a wedding ceremony.

 Name: Yamagata-ken Gokoku Jinja (Yamagata Prefecture Gokoku Shrine)